 Before addressing such points it seems fair to ask why Sundararajan prefers to call the new app-enabled economy “crowd-based capitalism”.
-He notes that Chris Dixon calls this economy the “on-demand” economy, which is precisely what it is.
+(He told The New York Times that he used the expression because “a crowd of consumers obtains services, via a platform, with a crowd of suppliers”, to quote Steven Greenhouse.)
+In his book he notes that Chris Dixon calls this economy the “on-demand” economy, which is precisely what it is.
 This expression itself is not especially telling except insofar as the American economy is becoming increasingly on-demand, propelled largely by apps.
 It has been an on-demand economy at least since the mail order catalogue, dating back to the late 19th century, but today the expectations of consumers to acquire the goods or to use the services they purchase as soon as possible – indeed, in seconds or minutes in some cases – are novel.
 Adults who scold their children for making impatiently selfish demands now need to recognize their double-standard like no other moment in history.
 Not only is the speed with which delivery is expected new.
 The vast range of choice or selection of goods and services that can be demanded is unprecedented.

 It is difficult to picture what Sundararajan means by “crowd-based” capitalism, especially given that he expressly imagines “decentralized crowds of individuals” or “networks” supplying “capital and labor” in the new economy.
 Surely networks of people can be decentralized but they do not necessarily or even realistically form crowds.
 The new myriad of individuals taxiing other people around or renting out their rooms are not geographically confined.
 They are not pressed shoulder-to-shoulder at Coachella or hip-to-hip in hockey arena seats.
 They form generally two widely distributed groups of individuals.